top of page

 Chickens do not sweat like humans.
 Instead, they cool themselves by panting, which often looks like breathing with the beak open.

 Sometimes this behavior is harmless.
-Other times it can be an early sign of illness that needs attention.
+Other times it can be an early sign of chicken illness that needs attention.

 Understanding the difference can help backyard chicken owners respond quickly and keep the flock healthy.